Jamazi4/bimcat/node-notes.md

 extrude is all messed up all the time.

+extrude is all good now.
+Now I need to implement conditional output. it will output linestring as a second output from extrude when input is linestring and will output mesh when input is mesh

 ## General

 the problems to solve can be divided into two categories: